mdiener/pfchar/README.md

 # Pathfinder Character Manager

 The purpose of this project is to create an interactive and dynamic Pathfinder character manager.
 It should be an easy to use tool for any D&D player wanting to create and maintain a Pathfinder character online.
+It is aggressively "mobile first" and is designed to be viewed on a phone.
+That said, it should also work on any other browser/operating system.

 ## Features
 * Simple creation and storage of characters online